-(1) Stresses beyond those listed under absolute maximum ratings may cause permanent damage to the device.
-These are stress ratings only and functional operation of the device at these or any conditions beyond those indicated under recommended operating conditions is not implied.
-Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability
+(1) Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
+These are stress ratings only, which do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions.
+Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability.